home-assistant-ecosystem/iot-msg-async-encrypt/README.md

 The purpose is to be able to collect messages from remote locations in a secure way when there is no other option available beside GET and POST.

-Don't use this in production.
+**Don't use this in production !!
+Especially not with the Home Assistant Operating system !!**

 ## Requirements